Types of Equity Release (2025)

 Pros & Cons of Lifetime Mortgages

-The pros of a lifetime mortgage include that you retain 100% home ownership, but the cons include the effect on your inheritance5
+The pros of a lifetime mortgage include that you retain 100% home ownership, and the cons include the effect on your inheritance.10

 Let’s take a closer look.